13 Top Reasons to Visit Greece (Updated 2024)

 6. Tiny Greek Churches

-Europe is full of churches and huge decorative buildings dominating many city and town squares.
+Europe is full of churches, and huge decorative buildings dominate many city and town squares.

-Its plethora of tiny churches are found in the unlikeliest places, hidden high on mountain tops, built into rock crevices and on remote coastlines, miles from anywhere.
+But you will also find a plethora of tiny churches around Greece.
+Many are found in the unlikeliest places, hidden high on mountain tops, built into rock crevices, and on remote coastlines, miles from anywhere.

 The abandoned Odigitria Church, Greece ©Lifejourney4two